What Makes A Great

 This could be as simple as stating that orders made by a certain time will benefit from next day delivery and so, you have the scope to tailor your approach based on your needs but also your customers.

-Strong Ecommerce Sites Utilise the Power of Social Proof
+Great Ecommerce Websites use the Power of Social Proof

 They have the scope to understand their behaviours, tailor campaigns and engage with them, all of which helps to build trust and loyalty.